JavascriptLearner815/JavascriptLearner815.github.io/_posts/2021-05-06-how-to-gamble-food.md

 ### Choosing a Game

 Now what game will you attach?
 Is there a way to win?
 If not, make your own way!
 Do you have to make your gambling game a tournament due to more than 2 players playing a 2-player-only game (if so, I'll still reference the ending of that as the "game")?
+What will happen if someone leaves?
+Or if the game is a draw?

 For my own gambling game, I chose chess before doing anything else in this setup.